mortie/nyrumCloud/README.md

 #### **/createFileDownload**:

-Create a file which can be opened by a browser to download a file.

-Input:

-	{
-		"token": (Auth token.),
+This method is pretty unique.
+Unlike the other methods, neither the input nor the output is in the JSON format.
+It's designed to make file downloads easier in web apps.

+Request a file like this:

+	/createFileDownload/(token)/(id)

-		"id": (ID of the file you want.)
+Where `token` is the authentication token, and `id` is the ID of the file you want.
-	}

-Output:

-	Unlike all other methods, this doesn't reply with a stringified JSON object.
-Instead, it replies with a website which a browser can open to download the file.
+The intended use of this method is to set the window location, or the `src` of an iframe, to `(host):(port)/createFileDonwload/(token)/(id)`.
+The browser should then proceed to download the file.

 #### **/deleteFile**: